 To schedule an appointment or for more information, call 215.951.1888 or email email@example.com.
 Please include your name, phone number, and email address.

-The La Salle University Speech-Language-Hearing Community Clinics are used primarily as an educational training facility, so the fees are reduced and a sliding scale may be offered based on financial need.
+The La Salle University Speech-Language-Hearing Community Clinics are used primarily as an educational training facility.
+Services are provided to individuals of all ages at no cost.